How to choose a pillow for neck support.

 Fill type.

-The single most important question is whether the support comes from a solid piece of material or from loose fill.
+The most useful question here is whether the support comes from one solid piece of material or from loose fill.
+The two are different trade-offs, not a better and a worse.

 Height adjustability.